browserengineering/book/book/scripts.md

 next: security
 ...

-But form-based web applications, like [last chapter's guest book](forms.md), reload the page every time the user does anything, and fell out of favor in the early 2000s.
-What took their place are JavaScript-enhanced web applications, which can respond to user input and update pages dynamically, without reloads.
-Let's add support for that to our toy web browser.
+Form-based web applications, like [last chapter's guest book](forms.md), reload the page every time the user does anything.
+They fell out of favor in the early 2000s; what took their place are JavaScript-enhanced web applications, which can respond to user input and update pages without reloads.
+Let's add support for that to our toy browser.

 Installing DukPy
 ================